odoo/documentation/legal/terms/partnership.rst

 ---------------------
 PARTNER has access to the ODOO knowledge base for the duration of this Agreement.
-The ODOO knowledge base is an online e-platform containing a set of commercial, marketing and function documents, to help PARTNER acquire and leverage Odoo knowledge, grow its business, attract more customers, and build brand awareness.
+The ODOO knowledge base is an online e-platform containing a set of commercial, marketing and functional documents, to help PARTNER acquire and leverage Odoo knowledge, grow its business, attract more customers, and build brand awareness.

 PARTNER also receives free access to the ODOO E-Learning platform (for unlimited users).